2024 J.E.W.I.S.H creatives and academics doxxing incident

-The 2024 Australian J.E.W.I.S.H creatives and academics doxxing incident was an instance of mass doxxing that targeted a private WhatsApp group called 'J.E.W.I.S.H creatives and academics'.
-It took place on 8 February 2024 when pro-Palestine and anti-Zionist activists leaked the chat transcript and contact details of over 600 Australian Jewish creatives and academics in the group, after the group organised a letter writing campaign to the Australian Broadcasting Corporation (ABC) and the federal government to have journalist Antoinette Lattouf fired due to her previous criticisms of Israel's actions during the Gaza war.
-After Lattouf was dismissed from the ABC, the group continued to discuss ways to jeopardise the employment of other pro-Palestinian activists.
+A mass doxxing incident targeted a private WhatsApp group called 'J.E.W.I.S.H creatives and academics' on 8 February 2024.
+Pro-Palestine and anti-Zionist activists leaked the chat transcript and contact details of over 600 Australian Jewish creatives and academics in the group, after the group organised a letter writing campaign to the Australian Broadcasting Corporation (ABC) and the federal government to have journalist Antoinette Lattouf fired due to her previous criticisms of Israel's actions during the Gaza war.
+After Lattouf was dismissed from the ABC, the group continued to discuss ways to pressure the employers of other pro-Palestinian activists whose activities they felt crossed the line into antisemitism.

 Politicians and Jewish community leaders described the leak as motivated by antisemitism and a desire to target Australian Jews, while others defended it as a form of whistleblowing.
 After the leak, group members received personal threats and attacks on their places of work, which led the Australian government to make changes to Australian law regarding doxxing.

 Overview

-In the wake of the October 7 attacks 2023, a private WhatsApp group for Australian Jews called 'J.E.W.I.S.H creatives and academics' was created.
-At the time of the doxxing it had 600 members.
-In December 2023, certain members of the J.E.W.I.S.H creatives and academics group and another group called Lawyers for Israel participated in an organised letter writing campaign, encouraging the Australian Broadcasting Corporation (ABC) to terminate the employment of Antoinette Lattouf due to her criticisms of Israel's actions during the Gaza war, and an article she co-wrote which questioned the veracity of edited videos released by the Australian Jewish Association claiming protesters in Sydney were chanting "gas the Jews".
-A forensic investigation by the New South Wales Police Force later confirmed the protesters had not said "gas the Jews".
+In the wake of the October 7 attacks in 2023, a private WhatsApp group for Australian Jews called 'J.E.W.I.S.H creatives and academics' was created.
+At the time of the doxxing, it had 600 members.
+In December 2023, certain members of the J.E.W.I.S.H creatives and academics group and another group Lawyers for Israel participated in an organised letter writing campaign, encouraging the Australian Broadcasting Corporation (ABC) to terminate the employment of Antoinette Lattouf due to her criticisms of Israel's actions during the Gaza war, and an article she co-wrote which questioned the veracity of miscaptioned videos released by the Australian Jewish Association claiming protesters in Sydney were chanting "gas the Jews".
+A forensic investigation by the New South Wales Police Force later confirmed the protesters had not said "gas the Jews" but instead "where's the Jews" and "f*** the Jews".
 The two groups encouraged members to write to the head of ABC and the government's Communication Minister, with one stating that it was important lawyers were involved in the writing efforts so it was perceived as a legal threat by ABC and the government.
 After Lattouf's employment was terminated, members celebrated her dismissal in the group chats, and several stated they received personal emails from ABC Chair Ita Buttrose thanking them for their emails and confirming Lattouf's employment had ceased.